-Advanced theories of soil mechanics and their applications to design, including: theories of compaction, consolidation, stress distribution, sheer strength, bearing capacity analyses, lateral pressures, and slope stability analyses, CE 242.
-Seepage and Earth Dams (3) Prerequisite: CF 240 Principles governing the flow of water through soils and their application in the design of earth and rock fill dams.
+Principles governing the flow of water through soils and their application in the design of earth and rock fill dams.
 Stability analyses for earth dams.
 CE 280.
 Seminar in Structural Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
-An intensive study in structural engineering, Maximum credit six units applicable on a master's degree.
+An intensive study in structural engineering.
+Maximum credit six units applicable on a master's degree.
 CE 281.
 Seminar in Transportation Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in transportation engineering.
 Maximum credit six units applicable on a master's degree.
 CE 282.
-Seminar in Soil Mechanics and Foundation Engineering (2 or 3) Prerequisire: Consent of the graduate adviser and instructor.
+Seminar in Soil Mechanics and Foundation Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in soil mechanics and foundation engineering.
 Maximum credit six units applicable on a master's degree.
 CE 283.
 Seminar in Hydraulic Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in hydraulic engineering.
 Maximum credit six units applicable on a master's degree.
 CE 284.
 Seminar in Sanitary Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in sanitary engineering.
 Maximum credit six units applicable on a master's degree.
 CE 285.
 Seminar in Construction Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in construction engineering.
 Maximum credit six units applicable on a master's degree.
 CE 286.
 Seminar in Geometronics (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in geometronics.
 Maximum credit six units applicable on a master's degree.
+CE 296.
+Advanced Topics in Civil Engineering (2 or 3) Advanced study in the field of civil engineering, topic to be announced in the class schedule.
+Maximum of six units of course 296 applicable on a master's degree.
 CE 297.
 Research (1-3) Prerequisite: Consent of graduate adviser.